 For practitioners, A.C.A.N. certification is much more than a credential.
 It’s the cornerstone of a successful career.
 Because even if you work in a state that does not require certification, the A.C.A.N. certification establishes you as a dedicated professional with the knowledge and skills to uphold high standards of excellence in animal naturopathy.

-Upon completion of our certification coursework, graduates are also eligible to obtain certification from the American Association of Drugless Practitioners (http://www.aadp.net).
+Upon being certified by the American Council of Animal Naturopathy, graduates are also eligible to obtain board certification from the American Association of Drugless Practitioners (http://www.aadp.net).
 The AADP is dedicated to promoting an enhanced professional image and prestige among practitioners of traditional and non-traditional therapies and methodologies and offers many professionals benefits to assist members in establishing their practice.

-Animal Naturopaths, Natural Animal Health Coaches, Equine or Carnivore Nutrition Consultants and/or Practitioners
+Animal Naturopaths, Natural Animal Health Coaches, Equine or Small Animal Consultants and/or Practitioners

 A.C.A.N.
 Certification is Good for One Year – Re-certification is required annually